hruthwikreddy23/Fraud-Detection-and-Analysis-for-Insurance-Claims/README.md

 # Fraud Detection and Analysis for Insurance Claims

-This repository contains the Jupyter Notebook and plots used for the project **"Deep Learning for Auto Insurance Fraud Detection"**.
-The project compares a supervised ANN classifier and an unsupervised autoencoder using a public insurance claims dataset.
+This repository contains the Jupyter Notebook and plots used for the project **"Fraud Detection and Analysis for Insurance Claims"**.
+The project applies two deep learning approaches to a public auto insurance dataset:

+- **Artificial Neural Network (ANN)** – supervised fraud classification
+- **Autoencoder** – unsupervised anomaly detection based on reconstruction error

+The goal is to build a clear workflow for preprocessing, model training, evaluation, and visualization.

-## Files
+## Contents
-- `deep_learning_fraud_detection.ipynb` – Full notebook with preprocessing, ANN, autoencoder, evaluation, and visualizations.
+- `fraud_detection_insurance.ipynb`
+  Main notebook containing all steps: data preprocessing, ANN model, autoencoder model, evaluation metrics, and visualizations.

+- `plots/`
-- `/plots` – Folder containing all plots used in the project report.
+  Folder containing all figures used in the report (confusion matrices, ROC curves, loss curves, reconstruction error plots, etc.).

-## Project Link
+## Project
-This code corresponds to the experiments and results discussed in the research paper submitted for the course.
+This code corresponds to the experiments and analysis presented in the course project report.